mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 - Resources configurations, specifcally `.rpdk-config` and `Makefile` build commands, are compatible with cloudformation-cli (`cfn`) versions 0.2.34 and above.

-## Testing
+## Code and Test Best Practices

+- Each resource is implemented in a seperate directory within `./cfn-resources`.
+Under each resource directory operations will be implemented in `./cmd/resource/resource.go`, having a separate file `./cmd/resource/mappings.go` for defining conversion logic with respective SDK and CFN models.
+Associated unit testing files must defined for conversion logic, and can also exist for other business logic such as handling state transitions.
+- [Testify Mock](https://pkg.go.dev/github.com/stretchr/testify/mock) and [Mockery](https://github.com/vektra/mockery) are used for test doubles in unit tests.
+Mocked interfaces are generated in folder `cfn-resources/testutil/mocksvc`.
-We have a `/test/README.md` for every resource in `cfn-resources`.
+- We have a `/test/README.md` for every resource in `cfn-resources`.
 You will also find [TESTING.md](./TESTING.md) which provides testing practices common to all resources.

 Please follow below guidelines for testing to ensure quality:
 **When adding a new feature:**
 - `/test/README.md` file must be created and must include detailed pre-requisites (if any) and steps to test a resource.
 - The file should include screenshots of how the resource is tested and how the changes reflect in Atlas UI.